 - Analyse the influence of policy, funding, and social and cultural contexts on the organisational mission, values, roles, structure, functions and culture;

-- Demonstrate ethical decision-making skills in their placement, with respect for the rights and autonomy of clients;
+- Demonstrate ethical decision-making skills in their placement, with respect for the rights and autonomy of the service's clients;

 - Demonstrate cultural sensitivity and provide culturally safe services to diverse groups;

-- Critically reflect on their role and performance in their placement organisations.
+- Critically reflect on their role and performance in their placement organisation.